unsuspecting-noob/cucumber-reactive-reporter/dev/readme.txt

 publish notes:

+#npm run generatedist
-careful when publishing dist, it can have debug json files left from /public folder that can be used during development
+clean up any dev files from dist: careful when publishing dist, it can have debug json files left from /public folder that can be used during development